-Are you also tired of spending money on all kinds of cleaning products to clean the different parts of your house?
-When you go to the supermarket, the odds are you'll see plenty of different cleaning products, each for different purposes.
+Are you also tired of spending money on all kinds of cleaning products to clean different parts of your house?
+When you go to the supermarket, the odds are you’ll see plenty of different cleaning products, each for different purposes.
 Even cleaning products for the same purpose or surface differ from each other.
-They all promise - “shiny surfaces”.
+They all promise “shiny surfaces”.
 However, the more options you have, the more difficult it is to make the right choice.
 On top of all, how can you choose the most affordable and also healthiest option for your family members?
-We already know that most cleaning liquid contain aggressive chemicals that are harmful both to the environment and your health.
+We already know that most cleaning liquids contain aggressive chemicals that are harmful both to the environment and your health.

 The best way to clean walls is to use vinegar.
 Did you know most house cleaning services often use vinegar for sustainable house cleaning?
 Because it works perfectly!
 Distilled vinegar is extremely useful for destroying common germs around your house.

-You can make your own germ-killing the vinegar solution by mixing white vinegar with water in a 1: 1 ratio and filling it in a spray bottle for later use.
+You can make your own germ-killing vinegar solution by mixing white vinegar with water in a 1: 1 ratio and filling it in a spray bottle for later use.
 In addition to breaking down grease, this solution dries quickly and leaves an attractive shine on various surfaces of your home.

 If you were surprised by vinegar’s cleaning abilities, wait until you try adding lemon juice to your cleansing routine!